julioccv13/Globant-challenge/database/README.md

 - Connects to a PostgreSQL database using SQLAlchemy.
 - Dynamically generates Avro schema based on the database table schema.
 - Backs up each table to Avro format.

+## recovery.py

+This service allows you to restore tables from Avro files into a PostgreSQL database.

+## Features

+- Connects to a PostgreSQL database using SQLAlchemy.
+- Read data from Avro backup files organized by date.
+- Insert the data into the appropriate tables in the database.